Uzbekistan National Guard

 The National Guard of the Republic of Uzbekistan (Uzbek: O'zbekiston Respublikasining milliy gvardiyasi) is a uniformed independent formation within the Armed Forces of the Republic of Uzbekistan.
 The headquarters of the National Guard is based in Tashkent, where most of the 30,000 soldiers that make up the force are located.
-As of 2020, the individual in charge of the UNG is currently Rustam Jo'raev.
-He succeeded Colonel General Bakhodir Tashmatov (former Chief of the Joint Staff) and Botir Tursunov (former deputy director of the Institute for Strategic and Regional Studies).
+As of 2026, the individual in charge of the UNG is currently Colonel General Bakhodir Tashmatov (former Chief of the Joint Staff) and Botir Tursunov (former deputy director of the Institute for Strategic and Regional Studies).

 History

 Soviet era

 The activity of the internal troops in Uzbekistan dates back precisely to 1918, when Alexander Malkov, a fluent Uzbek speaker, was elected the first People's Commissar of Internal Affairs of the Turkestan Republic.

 Military units belonging to the internal troops rendered great assistance to the Red Army during the Russian Civil War and subsequently in the restoration of the national economy.

 In 1925-1927, the first Minister of Internal Affairs of the Uzbek SSR, Yuldash Bobojonov, and the chairman of the People's Committee of Internal Affairs, Bobobek Mavlyanbekov, carried out fruitful work to develop the activities of the internal affairs bodies and internal troops of Uzbekistan.
 In August 1934, the number of security troops in the internal troops was increased to 20,000.
 Following World War Two and during the Cold War.
 The personnel of the units took a direct part in the work on the organization and restoration of the industry of Uzbekistan, at production facilities, in the fulfillment of tasks for the protection of special personnel, as well as in the construction of objects of the national economy, such new cities as Navoi, Uchkuduk, Zarafshan, Karshi, Bekobod, Chirchik, Karaulbazar.